Is Coconut Oil Bad?

 The problem with this is that the ultimate goal of these huge corporations is their bottom line.
 If the AHA conducts research that exposes negative aspects of these company’s products, they can swiftly cut funding and make the AHA obsolete.

-With this is mind, the average consumer should already have a healthy skepticism about the claims made by the AHA.
+With this is mind, the average consumer should already have a healthy skepticism about the claims made by the AHA and unfortunately their claim to make coconut oil bad only further discredits them in the nutritional world.

 The AHA’s Dietary Recommendations

 The AHA has a history of dietary recommendations that, based on current research, are downright questionable.
-For example, the AHA recommends replacing saturated fats (coconut oil/butter) with omega-6 fats like vegetable oils and margarine.
+For example, the AHA recommends replacing saturated fats (coconut oil bad/butter is considered terrible) with omega-6 fats like vegetable oils and margarine.
 Omega-6 fats consumed in abundance have been repeatedly shown to contribute to chronic inflammation, which is one of the real causes of heart disease (I’ll touch on this again later).

 The AHA’s recommendation to avoid saturated fats is based primarily on research done in the 1960’s that has been largely disproven since.
 In order to draw the conclusion that saturated fats and cholesterol were leading to heart disease, the AHA had to essentially ignore the vast majority of research since then that has shown just the opposite.